OLIMEX/OLINUXINO/SOFTWARE/RT5350F/Prebuilt images/mtd2 recovery/README.md

 ## SETTING MTD2 PARTITION (RT5350 FIRMWARE)

-### Did you manage to overwrite the MTD2 firmware partition of RT5350F-OLinuXino?
-Do not worry.
-You can restore
+### Do you have problems with the WIFI connectivity?
+Did you manage to overwrite the MTD2 firmware partition of RT5350F-OLinuXino?
-the default firmware settings using the instructions below:
+### Do not worry.
+You can restore the default firmware settings using the instructions below:

 1.1 Make sure that your RT5350F-OLinuXino board is capable of booting successfully.
 Else you need to use one of the methods described in the wiki article to restore the board to a successfully booting state.
 The MTD2 partition contains